Skip to content

 • Description: Below the title, a description gives an overview of the Data Product's purpose.
 In this case, it’s described as a "customer 360 view of the world."

-The Star button allows users to mark the Data Product as a favorite.
+The Star like button (⭐) allows users to mark the Data Product as favorite.
 The BI Sync option opens the BI Sync functionality, enabling synchronization of the Data Product with tools such as PowerBI, Tableau Cloud, Tableau Desktop, and Apache Superset.

-Clicking the Source section displays details of the source on which the Lens model is built, along with the option to check the source's health.
-Upon selection, the following information is shown.
+Clicking on the Source section displays details of the source on which the Lens model is built, along with an option to check the source's health.
+Upon selection, the following information is shown, as illustrated in the image.

 • Dialect: The query language or SQL dialect used for interacting with the data.
 For this product, the dialect is Trino.